Husam-AbuZina/Learning-OOP-and-Design-Patterns/Proxy-Design-Pattern.md

 # Proxy Pattern

 ## What is a Proxy
-Acts as a surrogate for the RealSubject, providing a wrapper around it to control access or add additional behavior before or after accessing the RealSubject.
+Proxy is a structural design pattern that lets you provide a substitute or placeholder for another object.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.

 ### It works as an intermediate between the user and the internet, Prociding the following: